 10.3.10 Staffing & Leadership Best Practice SEN leaders play a critical role in supporting children, establishing the ethos and approach to SEN within the school and ensuring that SEN has a high profile.
 Without strong leadership in this area, the individual needs of all children are not recognised and listened to.
 Have high expectations and ambition for all children.
 The purpose of collating these strategies is not to highlight weaknesses in SEN provision in UK schools but to promote the positive and easily accessible routes to improvement that, in the main, already exist in the system.
 We are currently ignoring our greatest resource in raising standards for children with SEN - teachers and school staff.
 We must quickly realise the opportunity for teachers, SENCOs and inclusion leads to share their knowledge and good practice through school-to-school collaboration.
 Changes in SEN provision is coming but schools are struggling to engage with this because of the massive overhauls taking place in the wider education system.
 Interventions used in SEN should be measured by their impact on children's attainment, just as they are for all children.
 Wellbeing, happiness, attendance, low exclusion rates and freedom from bullying are, of course, all important measures, but we must place emphasis on attainment levels also.
 We have to start aspiring for each and every one of our children and young people.
-Audit Findings The current SENCO is a member of the SLT and has held the position at the school for 5 years.
+Audit Findings The current SENCO is a shared staff member across several schools and meets with and collaborates with the headteacher regularly.
 The SENCO (and Headteacher) regularly inform the rest of the SLT on SEND policy and practice, as well as SEND pupil progress and outcomes.
 The SENCO has a clear vision for the SEN provision at the school and for improving SEND outcomes.
 The school's SEN Information report meets legal requirements and it is published on the school website.
+There are high expectations of all pupils and all are equally valued.
+The whole school strategic planning takes account of the duty to make reasonable adjustments and there are clear SEN aims and objectives in these plans.
+SEN aims and objectives have been fed into the strategic planning for the year.
+Ensuring that all pupils are supported, optimising the use of digital technology and promoting positive mental health for all pupils.
+Staffing is sufficient for the number of disabled and SEN pupils, and the SENCO is involved in the decision-making progress about staff deployment and use of resources for SEN (including funding and use of Pupil Premium).